 2. Selfie Eyes Matter

-In any photo or even painting, you’re subconsciously drawn to eyes.
-That’s half the charm of the Mona Lisa, right?
-Even though most of our actual communication today is via email and iMessage, we’re still not robots.
-We’re still searching for that human connection in someone’s eyes and we look there first.
-So, the point is – to get a compelling photo, focus your eyes on the camera when you take a selfie.
+So, the point is: to take a compelling selfie, focus your eyes on the camera.
 Directly at the camera, not the phone area in general.
-If you followed my advice above and wiggled your head and your phone around to find the perfect selfie angle, now you need to freeze, concentrate and gaze deep into the lens of your smartphone.
+If you followed my advice above and wiggled your head and your phone around to find the perfect selfie angle, now you need to freeze, concentrate, and gaze deep into the lens of your smartphone.

-If you’re like my mom and have yet to understand exactly where the camera is buried in that sleek, mysterious iPhone attached to your hand all day long, take a second to inspect the front of it and do a few tests to learn where your eyes actually meet that camera full on.
+If you’re like my mom and have yet to understand exactly where the camera is buried in that sleek, mysterious iPhone attached to your hand, do a few tests to learn where your eyes actually meet the camera.

-When taking a selfie, I have friends who pretend they are about to seduce the lens with their eyes and others who try to imagine the moment right before they are about to laugh.
-In both cases, these friends of mine are trying to soften their eyes to put some human emotion in their expression.
+When taking a selfie, I have friends who pretend they are about to seduce the lens with their eyes.
+Others try to imagine the moment right before they are about to laugh.
+In both cases, these friends of mine are trying to soften their eyes and put some human emotion in their expression.
 A good selfie connects whoever is looking at you, to you, and it’s critical for taking a great selfie.

 3. Yep, Lighting Matters Too